joshzireva/Beginner-/README.md

-# Beginner- few programs for those who are beginners, In Python programing language.
+# Beginner- few programs for those who are beginners in python programing language.